An Iconic Heavy Hitter Algorithm Made Private: Frequent Items with a Frequency Oracle

 Linear sketches with $\diffpriv$ frequency estimates have been used as frequency oracles in resource intensive (relative to the streaming model of computation) heavy hitter search algorithms.
 A simple way to bypass central server processing of frequency oracles would be to track a compact set of candidates online, akin to counter-based approaches.
 However, this strategy is not automatically label-private.
 Privacy leakage can occur, for neighboring streams $X = X\pr \cup \{y\}$, when $y$ appears as a tracked item in $X$ but not $X\pr$.
 For example, imagine $y$ is the last item in stream $X$.
 At time $|X|-1$, the tracked item sets have the same output distributions.
 However, after the appearance of $y$ on $X$, the output distributions of the tracked item sets can differ significantly.

-To mitigate this concern, we show that a simple wrapper, parameterized by a capacity $\tilde{k}>k$ and a single threshold tied to the oracle's error envelope, converts any $\diffpriv$ frequency estimator into a label-private heavy-hitter mechanism in the single-observation model at an additional memory cost of $\mathcal{O}(\tilde{k})$.
+To mitigate this concern, we show that a simple wrapper, parameterized by a capacity $\tilde{k}>k$ and a single threshold tied to the oracle's error envelope, converts any $\diffpriv$ frequency estimator into a label-private heavy-hitter mechanism in the single-observation model.
+The wrapper comes at an additional memory cost of $\mathcal{O}(\tilde{k})$.